Drake Ditches Jennifer Lopez For Hot Model? See The Steamy Pic

 “Marc is a living legend,” she said in Spanish.
 “He is a magical and pure artist giving away classics that will stay forever.
 He will always be many things in my life.”

-During a guest appearance at The Ellen DeGeneres Show, Jennifer tried to explain her trending photo with Drake.
+During a guest appearance on The Ellen DeGeneres Show, Jennifer tried to explain her trending photo with Drake.
 She confirmed that they did a song together, but admitted that they were just hanging out when the photo of them cuddling was taken.
 According to USA Today, the mother of two also revealed that choosing a partner has nothing to do with age.

 “If there’s somebody older, they’re older,” she told Ellen.
 “If they’re younger, they’re younger.
 It doesn’t matter.
 It’s whether or not I’m attracted to them or not, attracted to their spirit, their soul…”